DivNewBeg/Optiver-trading-at-close/README.md

-This project originates from a competition that was hosted on Kaggle.
+This project originates from a competition that was hosted on Kaggle by Optiver.

 The following are the relevant details for this competition: -
 1) Competition name: -     Optiver-trading at close